Causality of higher-spin interactions on the (A)dS lightcone, with application to the static patch: Review and rewriting of cubic HS theory on the lightcone

 Here, $C_{h_1h_2h_3}$ are coupling constants, and $\calV_{h_1h_2h_3},\calM_{h_1h_2h_3}$ are differential operators (with positive powers of derivatives; all the potentially negative powers are in the explicit denominators of \eqref{eq:L_cubic}-\eqref{eq:M_cubic}).
 In terms of the derivative combinations \eqref{eq:P_beta}, the operators $\calV_{h_1h_2h_3},\calM_{h_1h_2h_3}$ read simply:

 With these ingredients, the Poincare algebra \eqref{eq:P_general}-\eqref{eq:J_general} closes to cubic order.
 For $h_1+h_2+h_3>1$, the vertices \eqref{eq:flat_vertex}-\eqref{eq:flat_M} violate dilatations, since they require a dimensionful coupling constant $C_{h_1h_2h_3}$.
-In the special case $h_1+h_2+h_3=1$, which includes self-dual Yang-Mills and its HS generalization \cite{Krasnov:2021nsq}, the coupling is dimensionless.
-In fact, as we show in Appendix \ref{app:conformal}, in this case the entire conformal group \eqref{eq:P_general}-\eqref{eq:K_general} closes to cubic order.
+In the special case $h_1+h_2+h_3=1$, which includes self-dual Yang-Mills and its HS generalization \cite{Ponomarev:2017nrr,Krasnov:2021nsq}, the coupling is dimensionless.
+In fact, as we show in Appendix \ref{app:conformal}, in this case the entire conformal group \eqref{eq:P_general}-\eqref{eq:K_general} closes to cubic order \footnote{We thank the referee for pointing out that this claim has an existing trail in the literature \cite{MetsaevThesis,Ponomarev:2017nrr}.}.

-When any ``true higher-spin'' vertex is switched on, i.e. if there's any non-vanishing coupling with $h_1+h_2+h_3>2$, consistency at the quartic order \cite{Ponomarev:2016lrm} requires that \emph{all} chiral vertices (at least, all those with even spins) are included.
+When any ``true higher-spin'' vertex is switched on, i.e. if there's any non-vanishing coupling with $h_1+h_2+h_3>2$ (and with one of the $h_i$'s negative, i.e. in the covariant language the coupling can't be constructed as just a product of linearized curvature tensors), then consistency at the quartic order \cite{Ponomarev:2016lrm,Serrani:2025owx} requires that \emph{all} chiral vertices (at least, all those with even spins) are included.
 Their couplings are then fixed as:

 where $a$ is a constant with units of length.